gyselax/gyselalibxx/src/advection/README.md

 - $`f`$ the function to advect.
 It is defined on $`\Omega`$ domain and the time dimension;
 - $`A`$ the advection field.
 It could be defined on a subdomain $`\Omega'\subset \Omega`$;
-- and $`x_i`$ a given direction.
+- and $`x_i`$ the component of x in the direction on which the advection is defined.
 The advection field domain has to be defined on this dimension for the time integration method.

 ### Example of use